-DAS holds two resource consents the details of which are summarised in Table 1 below.
+Corteva holds two resource consents the details of which are summarised in Table 1 below.
 Summaries of the conditions attached to each permit are set out in Section 3 of this report.

-A summary of the various consent types issued by the Council is included Appendix I, as are copies of all permits held by DAS during the period under review.
+A summary of the various consent types issued by the Council is included Appendix I, as are copies of all permits held by Corteva during the period under review.

-Table 1 Summary of consents held by Dow AgroSciences Ltd
+Table 1 Summary of consents held by Corteva

-Consent number Purpose Granted Review Expires Water discharge permit 4108-2 To discharge stormwater from an industrial agrichemical manufacturing site via retention dams together with uncontaminated stormwater from landscape and nomanufacturing areas into the Herekawe Stream September 2008 - June 2026 Air discharge permit 4020-4 To discharge contaminants to air form all activities associated with current and future operation of an agricultural formulation and packaging plant November 2014 June 2026 June 2044
+Consent number Purpose Granted Review Expires Water discharge permit 4108-2 To discharge stormwater from an industrial agrichemical manufacturing site via retention dams together with uncontaminated stormwater from landscape and no- manufacturing areas into the Herekawe Stream September 2008 - June 2026 Air discharge permit 4020-4 To discharge contaminants to air form all activities associated June 2026 June 2044